aapoalas/denonomicon/static/contents/types/pointers.md

 sort of wacky weirdness you find so I can enjoy it as well.

 ## Dangling pointers

+Before Deno 1.31 it was possible to create dangling pointers when a pointer object created from a buffer was used as a parameter without ensuring that the buffer did not get garbage collected.
+Since Deno 1.31 this is no longer an issue as the pointer object is used as a key in a `WeakMap` that keeps the buffer alive for as long as the pointer object is alive.

+As such the following information is out of date:

 Concurrent access to buffers is "sus at best" but not doing anything with a buffer is also a recipe for disaster by way of dangling pointers.
 Here's an